Designer, Quilter, Instructor

 What are your shipping rates?

 Shipping and handling rates are calculated once the mailing zip code is entered at checkout.
-Orders of seven or more patterns are automatically sent Priority mail.
-Free shipping with orders of 30 or more patterns.
+Orders of six or more patterns are automatically sent Priority mail.

 Can I purchase a downloadable copy of a pattern?